aws-samples/sample-aws-appsync-bedrock-chatbot-terraform/README.md

 #### 1. Frontend Implementation

-The React frontend uses Apollo Client to handle GraphQL operations and subscriptions:
+The React frontend uses Apollo Client to handle GraphQL operations and subscriptions.
+The implementation includes sophisticated handling of streaming responses:

 ```javascript
 // Subscribe to streaming message updates